Balisage Tag Set and Submission Guidelines

 you will remember - we aren't trying to steal your identity; we are trying to create

 ||Another two-digit number.
 (We suggest the day of your birth or of another significant

 date you will remember.)

-For example, when George Washington (born July 4) submitted a paper to Balisage 1776, he
+For example, when Yankee Doodle (born July 4) submitted a paper to Balisage 1776, he

 Any graphics should be named BalYYYYnameMMDDNN.xxx where NN is a